AnaIreneClita/Jira-and-ZephyrSquad/README.md

 Tools used: Jira, Zephyr Squad.

 Functional specifications:
-The below stories were created in Jira and describes the functional specifications of the User Experience module, for which the final project is performed upon.
+The below stories were created in Jira and describes the functional specifications of the User Shopping Experience module, for which the final project is performed upon.

 ![image](https://github.com/AnaIreneClita/Jira/assets/159917083/e297db49-35bf-44fd-919e-30aae487a533)